-I love the way you are always learning when growing.
+I love the way theres is always more to learning when growing.
 Here’s eight lessons from the last twelve months (May 2010 – May 2011) from the Vertical Veg balcony and window sills.

 1.The most valuable and productive crops were: salad (£330), tomatoes (£250), and herbs (£133).
 Runner beans (£47) and courgettes (£25) also produced good yields from just one large container each.
 The least productive crops included broad beans (low yield), sweetcorn (failed to mature properly), and beetroot (I can’t seem to grow them!) and potatoes (low yield from big container).